spinnaker/governance/rfc/java11.md

 Other than that, everything from the previous section applies to this release as well.

-### 1.20 (early May)
+### ✔️ 1.20 (early May)

 For this release, we will do two things:

 1. Remove the `java8` container variants.
 2. Compile with JDK 11 using the `-source 8 -target 8` flags.
-This produces builds that are still compatible with Java 8, and means the build will still fail if anyone tries to use Java 11 APIs or language features.
+This produces bytecode that is compatible with Java 8.
+We will also add the `-PenableCrossCompilerPlugin=true` flag to CI builds, which compiles against a Java 8 JDK, preventing developers from using Java 11 APIs.

 These changes are separable and don't _need_ to be done together.
 Either can be delayed for a release if there are issues.
 The change in the next section